 Without timely treatment, gingivitis can develop into the more dangerous form of periodontal disease known as periodontitis.
 This degree of infection causes the gums to slowly recede from the base of your teeth, forming small pockets of bacterial infection near the roots of your teeth.
 In time, this can also result in the loss of bone structure, which on its own can result in the loss of an otherwise healthy tooth.

 At the same time, continuing research has also found that the systemic inflammation of periodontal disease can also have an impact on other medical conditions.
 This can increase complications from diabetes, heart disease and chance of stroke.
 While periodontal disease doesn’t cause these issues, it does seem to limit treatment options and can lead to further complications.

-If you are concerned that you might have developed periodontal disease in Lexington, North Carolina, you should call 336.248.5057 to schedule an appointment at Sarah E. Frye, DDS PA.
+If you are concerned that you might have developed periodontal disease in Lexington, North Carolina, you should call 336.248.5057 to schedule an appointment at Frye Dental Care.